dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 * [Hesburgh Libraries - University of Notre Dame][8]

 The goal of [Books on Buildings][1] is to increase knowledge and understanding of architecture, and to highlight the importantance of digital libraries.
-The book is the medium through which architectural knowledge was liberated from the guild halls of tradesmen to become available for public use.
-Making those same books available online is a fitting extension of that process.
+The book is the medium through which architectural knowledge was liberated from the guild halls of tradesmen to become availaible for public use.
+Providing online access to those same books is a fitting extension of this process.
 Please send any comments or suggestions, and thanks for visiting.

 \- Dan Trumble June 30, 2016